-Other times, it may be one student who needs the practice walking appropriately.
+Other times, it may be one student who needs to practice walking appropriately.
 I use this “learning opportunity” to connect with the student.
-We have 30-minute recess and teachers watch their own classes outside.
+We have a 30-minute recess, and teachers watch their own classes outside.
 While yes, this is somewhat my “break” time, taking 5 minutes to walk 2 laps around the track with a student who is struggling to act appropriately.
-I’m able to learn more about students with this one-on-one time and often learn why the student is acting out.
+I can learn more about students with this one-on-one time and often learn why the student is acting out.
 Most of the time, they’re just looking for attention.
-Giving them the 5 minutes of one-on-one time usually does the trick!
+Giving them 5 minutes of one-on-one time usually does the trick!

 6. Teamwork Bingo

 Teamwork Bingo is an easy way to encourage students to work together and do the right thing.
-As a class, you can decide what is worthy of earning numbers and what prizes you earn towards.
-When students earn numbers, simply draw from a can and mark off the number.
-I laminated my bingo board and used a wet erase marker on the board to mark numbers.
-You can download this resource for FREE from my TpT store.
+As a class, you can decide what is worthy of earning numbers and what prizes can be earned.
+When students earn numbers, draw from a can and mark off the number.
+I laminated my bingo board and used a wet-erase marker on the board to mark numbers.

 7. Echo Directions

-I have my students echo directions back to me before I let them begin on their own.
+I have my students echo directions back to me before letting them begin independently.
 I have them tell me where to turn something in, what to do when they finish if they only need to do the odds, etc. If they say it back to me, I know they’ve heard what I’ve said.
 Sure, some still won’t remember, but then I have them ask 3 before me.

-Having an attention getting signal has been so helpful for me – at all grade levels.
+Having an attention-getting signal has been so helpful for me – at all grade levels.
 I use “Give Me 5” with my students.
 This allows me to get my class’ attention quickly and is both visual and auditory.
-Students are supposed to stop what they’re doing, face me, and put their hand up in the air.
-Even if someone doesn’t hear me if they see others putting their hand up they know what to do.
-You can get these FREE Give Me 5 Posters and 6 other classroom management tools by signing up below or clicking here.
+Students are supposed to stop what they’re doing, face me, and put their hands up in the air.
+Even if someone doesn’t hear me, they know what to do if they see others putting their hand up.

 9. Monitor Noise Levels

 I’m the type of teacher who appreciates a mostly quiet classroom while students work.
-Of course, students don’t realize the noise level when they’re working in groups so they need a way to monitor the noise that’s expected.
+Of course, students don’t realize the noise level when working in groups, so they need a way to monitor the expected noise level.

 A fun app that’s available for both Android and iOS is Too Noisy.
 It uses the microphone on the tablet or phone to monitor the noise level.
 (You can change the sensitivity depending on the noise level that’s appropriate for the activity.)
 The class earns stars if they don’t “break” the screen (set off the alarm).
 There’s both a free and paid version of the app.

-Another way to manage noise is to have voice level posters for students to visually see in the classroom.
+Another way to manage noise is to have voice level posters for students to see visually in the classroom.
 You can move an arrow or clip along the posters to indicate the expected voice level for the activity.
-I make it a class job to be in charge of moving the arrow because I always forget to.
+I make it a class job to move the arrow because I always forget to.

 10. Brain Breaks